-Household density.
-We draw upon the 2010 complete count Population Census to capture population density and demographics for 10 million individuals in Jakarta, including age, gender, educational attainment, and migration status.13 We calculate household density per pixel using an administrative shapefile of Jakarta's population.
+Population data.
+From the 2010 complete count Population Census, we observe demographics for 10 million individuals in Jakarta, including age, gender, educational attainment, and migration status.
+For the model, we use this data to predict the likelihood that households in formal and informal locations are high versus low types.